ArminJo/JK-BMSToPylontechCAN/README.md

 - Protocol converter from the JK-BMS status frame to Pylontech CAN frames.
 - Display of BMS information, Cell voltages and alarms on a locally attached serial 2004 LCD.
 - Page button for switching 4 LCD display pages.
-- Statistics of minimum and maximum cells during balancing to identify conspicious cells.
+- Statistics of minimum and maximum cells during balancing to identify conspicuous cells.
 - Realtime monitoring of some CAN data sent by long button press.
 - Switch off LCD backlight after timeout (can be disabled).
 - Beep on alarm and connection timeouts with selectable timeout.